-- To protect the polarizer from damage, the CFA633-TMC-KS ships with a protective film over the LCD glass.
+- The exposed surface of the "glass" is actually a polarizer laminated on top of the glass.
+To protect the soft plastic polarizer from damage, the module ships with a protective film over the polarizer.
 Please peel off the protective film slowly.
-Peeling off the protective film abruptly may generate static electricity. - If you are not using a Crystalfontz overlay, place a transparent plate (for example, acrylic, polycarbonate, or glass) in front of the CFA633-TMC-KS, leaving a small gap between the plate and the display surface.
-We use GE HP-92 Lexan, which is readily available and works well. - Do not disassemble or modify the CFA633-TMC-KS.
-Solder only to the I/O terminals. - Do not reverse polarity to the power supply connections.
-Reversing the polarity will immediately ruin the module.
+Peeling off the protective film abruptly may generate static electricity. - The polarizer is made out of soft plastic and is easily scratched or damaged.
+When handling the module, avoid touching the polarizer.
+Finger oils are difficult to remove. - CFA633-TMC-KS without Crystalfontz overlay: To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate or glass) in front of the module, leaving a small gap between the plate and the display surface.
+We use GE HP-92 Lexan, which is readily available and works well. - Do not disassemble or modify the module. - Do not reverse polarity to the power supply connections.
+Reversing polarity will immediately ruin the module.

-AVOID SHOCK, IMPACT, TORQUE, AND TENSION
+AVOID SHOCK, IMPACT, TORQUE, OR TENSION

-- Do not expose the CFA633-TMC-KS to strong mechanical shock, impact, torque, and tension. - Do not drop, toss, bend, or twist the CFA633-TMC-KS. - Do not place weight or pressure on the CFA633-TMC-KS.
+- Do not expose the CFA633-TMC-KS to strong mechanical shock, impact, torque, or tension. - Do not drop, toss, bend, or twist the CFA633-TMC-KS. - Do not place weight or pressure on the CFA633-TMC-KS. - If the LCD panel breaks, be careful to not get the liquid crystal fluid in your mouth or eyes.
+If the liquid crystal fluid touches your skin, clothes, or work surface, wash it off immediately using soap and plenty of water.